 Buddhist New Year festivals are starting in four countries in northern Southeast Asia at the end of this week, from 13 April through to 16 April 2018, give or take a day depending on the country.
 (Scroll down for official dates for each country.)
 Many people are already in holiday mode here in Cambodia.

-Known as Choul Chnam Thmey or Khmer New Year in Cambodia, Boun Pi Mai or Laos New Year in Laos, Songkran in Thailand, and Thingyan in Myanmar, the Theravada Buddhist New Year festivals are the biggest holidays of the year, equivalent to Christmas-New Year in predominantly Christian countries.
+Known as Choul Chnam Thmey or Khmer New Year in Cambodia, Boun Pi Mai or Laos New Year in Laos, Songkran in Thailand, and Thingyan in Myanmar, the Theravada Buddhist New Year festivals are the biggest holidays of the year.

 The Buddhist New Year festivals are a little different from one country, city, town or village to the next.
 Some are more focused on spiritual rituals, some more on traditional customs, and all have an element of water involved – whether bathing Buddha statues at the pagoda or scrubbing down your house.
 In Thailand, the Buddhist New Year festival of Songkran has become one big water fight.